Jake Marisnick Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.80 team ERA that ranks fifth across all MLB pitching staffs.
+- The Rangers' 3.78 team ERA ranks seventh among all MLB pitching staffs.

-- The Rangers give up the seventh-fewest home runs in baseball (80 total, one per game).
+- Rangers pitchers combine to surrender 81 home runs (one per game), the seventh-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.